Define roles into POMS

 We need to define different roles in POMS.
 Permissions will be different for different roles.

-#3 Updated by Anna Mazzacane about 2 years ago
+#3 Updated by Anna Mazzacane over 2 years ago

 From Steve summary and Anna and Marc's comments (in bold)

 root and coordinator cannot compose layouts, job types or campaign stages.

 They must become analysis if they are creating an analysis campaign or production if they are creating a production campaign.

 Anna: That's right.
 If they want, they need to choose one of the roles.

 Steve: Analysis can only clone an analysis campaign (from anyone, not just theirs).